 Sebastiao Melendez Rodriguez Cermeno, a Portuguese by birth, was a Spanish navigator and explorer.
-He was appointed by King Philip II to sail along the shores of California, in the years 1595 and 1596, in order to map the western American coastline and define the maritime routes of the Pacific Ocean in the 16th century.
+King Philip II appointed him to sail along California’s shores in the years 1595 and 1596 to map the western American coastline and define the Pacific Ocean’s maritime routes in the 16th century.

 He was born in Sesimbra, Portugal, and little is known of his early life, but he grew up to be a sailor.
 In 1565, Spanish King Phillip II occupied the Philippine Islands to participate in profitable trade with China and the Spice Islands.
 At this time, Cermeno was appointed by King Phillip to sail along the shores of California to map the American west coastline, define the maritime routes of the Pacific Ocean, and find a safe port where the galleons could take refuge.
 In the mid-16th century, the Spanish galleons that sailed between Manila and Acapulco carried valuable cargos that attracted foreign privateers and pirates.
 It was also a difficult trip for the ships and crews who needed a place to refit and restock before Acapulco.